Anonymous6281/composer-assistant-anonymous-RPR/README.md

 # composers-assistant-REAPER
 Welcome to the repository for Composer's Assistant for REAPER.

-Please watch this video for audio examples and to learn how Composer's Assistant works: https://www.youtube.com/watch?v=S9KdNztChx0
+Please watch this video to learn how Composer's Assistant works: https://www.youtube.com/watch?v=S9KdNztChx0

 **Installation instructions:**